New Year, New Twists: Student Loan Changes in the First Quarter of 2025

 Since the onset of the COVID-19 pandemic, federal student loan borrowers have benefited from relief measures like the CARES Act, which suspended payments and shielded borrowers from negative credit reporting.
 Additionally, the Department of Education implemented a 12-month “on-ramp” period ending on September 30, 2024, during which missed, late, or partial payments were not reported.

-However, starting in January 2025, the Department began reporting delinquent federal student loans to national credit bureaus.
-If a borrower misses payments for 90 days or more, the delinquency will be reported, adversely affecting their credit score.
-Some borrowers have already seen their scores affected by nearly 200 points!
+Starting January 2025, the Department began reporting delinquent federal loans to national credit bureaus.
+Missing payments for 90 days or more now affects credit scores.
+Some borrowers have seen drops of nearly 200 points.
 The Federal Reserve estimated that over nine million borrowers were at least 90 days behind as of late March.
-Missing 270 days, or approximately nine months, of payments will lead to default, which carries serious financial consequences, including potential wage garnishment and tax refund offsets.
+Missing 270 days, or roughly nine months, leads to default.
+Default carries serious consequences, including potential wage garnishment and tax refund offsets.

 The greatest mistake student loan borrowers can make is doing nothing.
 Taking advantage of forgiveness programs and repayment as they currently stand can ensure you are “grandfathered” into the program as it currently stands, while waiting too long can put your eligibility in jeopardy.
 Be sure to seek expert guidance and create a clear path to managing your student loan debt.